eduardo-ocampo/Astrodynamics/Three_Body_Problem/stability.md

 \tilde{V}_{ij} = \frac{\partial{\tilde{V}}}{\partial{x}\partial{y}}
 :::

-Alltogether, Equation {eq}`linearized_deviated_eom_matrix` is the linearzied equations of motion for a spacecraft perturbed to a deviated state.
+Altogether, Equation {eq}`linearized_deviated_eom_matrix` is the linearized equations of motion for a spacecraft perturbed to a deviated state.

-TODO: Consider writing partial derivaites of Vrr slide 11 somewhere.
+TODO: Consider writing partial derivates of Vrr slide 11 somewhere.
 Maybe as an appendix and point to it.
-3 diagnol terms and 3 off-diagnol terms
+3 diagonal terms and 3 off-diagonal terms

 ## Stability of Co-Linear Lagrange Points